VIB-PSB/ksrates/doc/source/concept.rst

 Explained example
 =================

 In this explained example use case the phylogenetic placement of WGD signatures present in oil palm's (*Elaeis guineensis*) paralog *K*:sub:`S` distribution is studied.
-This is done in the context of a small monocot phylogeny composed of the focal species (oil palm), *Oryza sativa* (rice) and their outgroup *Asparagus officinalis* (asparagus).
+This is done in the context of a small monocot phylogeny composed of the focal species (oil palm), *Oryza sativa* (rice) and *Asparagus officinalis* (asparagus) as their outgroup.
 The input tree in Newick format for this phylogeny is: ``((palm, rice)), asparagus)``.
 From the evolutionary perspective of oil palm there are two species divergence nodes: palm--rice and palm--asparagus.

 .. figure:: _images/tree.svg
     :align: center